couchbase-partners/azure-aks-couchbase/aci/README.md

 # Couchbase Cluster on Azure Container Instances (ACI)

-This instructions describe how to set up a single node of Couchbase running in ACI.
+These instructions describe how to set up a single node of Couchbase running in ACI.
 It's not currently possible to setup multiple nodes of Couchbase in ACI because only a public NAT IP is available.
 Once DNS names are available, multiple nodes will be possible.

 ## What are Azure Container Instances